 The process of setting up your company is very straightforward and can be done entirely remotely.
 You can sign up for Xolo Leap here.
 Not all types of businesses are accepted though, so you’ll have to wait for Xolo to confirm your sign-up.

 Once you’re in, Xolo has created an easy step-by-step onboarding process, which requires you to fill out some forms and digitally sign a few contracts.
 You sign the agreements using your e-Residency identity card, so you need to be registered as an Estonian e-Resident first.
 (Anyone can do this regardless of nationality – instructions for this are here.)

 The whole process of setting up with Xolo Leap took about 5 business days for me.
 It typically involved filling out some details or just clicking an accept button, then waiting for the next step while Xolo set things up in the background.

 If you’ve ever experienced a lot of bureaucracy or physical paperwork before, then you’ll probably be delighted by how easy it is with Estonian e-Residency and Xolo Leap.
 Going through the process felt like a breeze.

 Adding bank accounts

 Once your company is created, the next step is to associate one or more bank accounts.

 Xolo Leap integrates seamlessly with PayPal and TransferWise, both of which can be set up online without ever visiting Estonia.
-In many cases, PayPal and/or Transferwise may be all you need for your business, especially if it’s all online.
+In many cases, PayPal and/or Transferwise might be all you need for your business, especially if it’s all online.
 Wise Borderless will give you local bank details you can use for receiving payments in the USA, UK, Eurozone, and so on.